grounded-lab/plsm-GD/README.md

 ---

 **core idea**:
 Group docs into project-level sets.
 Opening one auto-restores the working set.

 ---

 **what**:
-A Chrome extension.
+A Chrome extension. (view)

-Goal: restore working context instantly.
+**goal**: restore working context instantly.
 Instead of reopening multiple file editors manually after every browser restart, you define a project once and reopen everything relevant in one action.

+**install**:
+link

 ---